Understanding the Problem

 Dedicated AR Management

 Not many healthcare providers are willing to concede the effectiveness of patient education in streamlining their RCM process.
-But, training your staff to educate your patients goes a long way in avoiding bad debts once the treatment concludes.
+Training your staff to educate your patients goes a long way in avoiding bad debts once the treatment concludes.
 Provide your patients with estimates of the costs of care so they can receive their bill amount without being caught off guard.
 This concept of maintaining transparency in cost will increase the likelihood of you receiving prompt payments.

 The Real Bottom Line

 Without a well-defined RCM strategy, care providers are exposed to the risk of revenue bleed.
-Denied claims and appeals will continue to pile up till the point where a care facility would be left with no choice but resort to cost-cutting measures such as shutting specialty care centers, for example.
+Denied claims and appeals will continue to pile up till the point where a care facility would be left with no choice but to resort to cost-cutting measures such as shutting specialty care centers, for example.

 Managing the claims collection process is always stressful and resource-intensive.
 Unfortunately, it is vital for the survival of a care facility.
 After all, healthcare is a business model, and all businesses need to stay profitable to thrive.